Career Pathways in Arts and Communications: Exploring Options and Exceptions

 Manufacturing careers focus on the production of physical goods:

-employees who operate machinery to create products. -
+- Production workers employees who operate machinery to create products.

-specialists who ensure products meet standards and specifications. -
+- Quality control inspectors specialists who ensure products meet standards and specifications.

-skilled workers who create precision metal parts. -
+- Machinists skilled workers who create precision metal parts.

 Manufacturing careers focus on the physical production of goods instead than creative expression or communication, place them in the manufacturing career cluster instead than arts and communications.